scott-griffiths/bitstring/doc/bitstring_classes.rst

     True
     >>> s.insert('0o332, 0b11, int23=300', 4)

-Again, note how the format used in the ``auto`` initialiser can be used in many other places where a bitstring is needed.
+Again, note how the format used in the 'auto' initialiser can be used in many other places where a bitstring is needed.